Here's what happens in most startups:

 Smart startups?
 They use Architecture Decision Records (ADRs).

-This guide shows you what ADRs are, why they matter for startups, and how to write them in 5 minutes.
+This guide shows you what ADRs are, why they matter for startups in 2025, and how to write them in 5 minutes.

 What Are Architecture Decision Records (ADRs)?